J9pro/airbnb/README.md

-This is the Airbnb Clone project on Scrimba using React.
+This is the Airbnb Clone project on Scrimba using React from figma design.